Ok, so you’re looking for a web design consultant. The question is, how do you find the right one?

 It’s more about finding a reputable and skilled web design or consulting agency that can offer you reasonable prices while following best industry practices.

-The best way to keep your cost down before hiring a web consultant is knowing exactly what they are going to bill you for.
+The best way to keep your cost down before hiring a web design consultant is knowing exactly what they are going to bill you for.

-If you are already working with a web consultant, and you haven’t itemized everything they are charging you for, we’d recommend starting now.
+If you are already working with a web design consultant, and you haven’t itemized everything they are charging you for, we’d recommend starting now.

 Sometimes giant companies tack on fees to cover their overhead.